Blacksujit/Sentiment_Analysis/README.md

-# IMDB Movie Reviews Sentiment Analysis:
+# IMDB Movie Reviews Sentiment Analysis

 This project is a sentiment analysis model built to classify IMDB movie reviews as either positive or negative using the **IMDB dataset**.
 It uses various machine learning models and deep learning techniques to handle the text data.